Naturalism / Physicalism / Materialism

 Some assorted attributes of real magic:

-Magic is not necessarily what’s simulated by illusionists.
-If something an illusionist’s trick were to actually happened for real, that would qualify as magic, but magic does not have to defy the laws of physics, or at least it doesn’t have to do it so overtly.
+- Magic is not necessarily what’s simulated by illusionists.
+If something an illusionist’s trick were to actually happen for real, that would qualify as magic, but magic does not have to defy the laws of physics, or at least it doesn’t have to do it so overtly.

 I do not know if magic requires more than one element of the above simultaneously, or which elements or combinations of elements are necessary or which are sufficient.